DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 Lion King Balmnung.

 This was a name that he didn't remember to hear in the true world.
-And in this alternative world he was a distinguished figure, like Jeanne, who stood up in a mankind's crisis.
+And in this alternative world he was a distinguished figure, like Jeanne, who stood up in a time of mankind's crisis.

 And now gaze of this man was...